TNO/Rejuvenation-Ada/README.md

 A find pattern might contain multiple different placeholders.

 A find pattern might contain the same placeholder multiple times.
-This add a constraint to the find process:
+This adds a constraint to the find process:
-A match will only be found when all occurrence of the same placeholder are identical.
+A match will only be found when all occurrences of the same placeholder are identical.
-Note that universities are still researching what the best definition of identical is.
 In analogy with [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression), the term backreference is used to denote a placeholder that reoccurs.